ngwanzhen/GloverAndroid/README.md

 ## Future Plans

 1. Deployment to Play Store
-2. Live-tracking of location & time to enable live updates to emergency contacts even without crash event.
+2. Live-tracking of location and time to enable live updates to emergency contacts even without crash event.
 This will enable app to double up as a 'run-keeper' for cyclists, skiers, motorists or even joggers.
 3. Implementation of accelerometer for increased accuracy
 4. 'Forget Password' feature
 5. Provide settings page to enable users to amend details such as emergency contact, allergies and health status